 Structural drafters must have strong organizational and time-management skills as they are often working on a deadline.
 Individuals must also be good communicators and work well with others; the majority of the work is team-oriented.
 Strong mathematical skills and attention to detail is essential because all drafting work is extremely precise.

-The U.S. Bureau of Labor Statistics (BLS) predicted that employment for drafters in general should decline about 3% from 2014-2024.
-In 2015, the BLS reported an annual median salary of $50,710 for architectural and civil drafters.
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment for drafters in general should experience little to no change from 2018-2028.
+In 2018, the BLS reported an annual median salary of $54,920 for architectural and civil drafters.

 Structural drafters create images of things that are going to be built, such as bridges or buildings.
 They have to work within the budgets and guidelines determined by the project engineer, and have to make sure the design complies with safety codes and building regulations.
 A certificate or associate's degree is required to work in this field.